adrianblakey/slot-car-ecom/README.md

 For the firmware:

+    add_target(REMORA_198_2178 AT32F421 DEAD_TIME=0 COMP_MAP=123 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 IO_AUX ANALOG_MIN=198 ANALOG_MAX=2178) # 1.1VDC - 12.1VDC
+    add_target(REMORA_369_2178 AT32F421 DEAD_TIME=0 COMP_MAP=123 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 IO_AUX ANALOG_MIN=369 ANALOG_MAX=2178) # 2.05VDC - 12.1VDC
-    add_target(REMORA AT32F421 DEAD_TIME=66 COMP_MAP=123 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 IO_AUX ANALOG_MIN=200 ANALOG_MAX=2218)
+    add_target(REMORA_342_1800 AT32F421 DEAD_TIME=0 COMP_MAP=123 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 IO_AUX ANALOG_MIN=342 ANALOG_MAX=1800) # 1.8VDCC - 10VDC

 The firmware build is more complex, there's an explanation below which describes the parameters, there is a complete description of all the build options on the [ESCape32 WiKi.]([https://githib.comneoxic/ESCape32/wiki](https://github.com/neoxic/ESCape32/wiki/BuildOptions)).

+All the binaries are built from sources for ESCape32 Rev 10 and have no sofware added DEAD_TIME, which introduces a slight delay in switching.
+Dead time is delegated to the hardware.
+If you wish to test this please build your own or ask us for a build with a specific setting.

-The REMORA-rev10 binary is built from sources for ESCape32 Rev 10, it has default values and no ramping with a minimum analog voltage of ~1.1v to ~12.2v.
+The names of the binaries iniocate th ANALOG_MIN and ANALOG_MAX values with which they were built.
+Start with REMORA_198_2178-rev10.bin it has default values and no ramping with a minimum analog voltage of ~1.1VDC to ~12.1VDC.
 We have been using this for our prototype testing.
-To use this you'll probably need to attach a WiFi dongle to eCom and set some specific values to suit your precise needs.
+Attach a WiFi dongle to your eCom and set some specific values to suit your precise needs.

 The firmware has not been compiled with the "ANALOG" option so that the board and ESCape32 can be configured either by connecting a computer serial interface, or a WiFi "dongle" to the signal pins.

-There is a complete explanation about how to connect a computer and use the [command line interface (CLI) on the ESCape32 WiKi.](https://github.com/neoxic/ESCape32/wiki/WiFiLink)

-It's also possible to connect a WiFi dongle to the same interface and use a Web browser to make configuration changes.
-The [WiFi link](https://github.com/neoxic/ESCape32/wiki/WiFiLink) is also described on the github WiKi.
+You may connect a computer to the eCom and use the [command line interface (CLI) on the ESCape32 WiKi.](https://github.com/neoxic/ESCape32/wiki/WiFiLink), however it's much simpler to connect a WiFi Link dongle using the .6mm connector installed on the Remora1 board.
+Then use a Web browser to make configuration changes.
+The [WiFi link](https://github.com/neoxic/ESCape32/wiki/WiFiLink) is described on the github WiKi.

-Either you can obtain a "WiFi Link" board from Arseny, or you can buy a very inexpensive (~$5) ESP S3 board from Amazon or Ebay and flash a supplied image onto it.
+You can also obtain a "WiFi Link" board from Arseny and solder a connection to it, or you can buy a very inexpensive (~$5) [ESP32 S2 board from Amazon](https://www.amazon.co.uk/dp/B0CB27MGZK) or Ebay and flash a [supplied image](https://github.com/neoxic/ESCape32-WiFi-Link/releases) onto it.
 The only significant difference between the two is some additional protection circuitry on the WiFi Link board.
-Until we can provide some similary interface circuit - you must **limit the supplied voltage to the Remora to 3.3v if you have the ESP S2 dongle attached**.
+To make the ESP32 S2 safe to use at higher voltages we have implemented an adapter board, the [KiCad files](https://github.com/adrianblakey/slot-car-ecom/tree/main/KiCad_ESP32Mini_interface) for which are distributed too, if you want to make your own.

 # Building the Firmware